dongjoon-hyun/spark-connect-swift/README.md

 This is an experimental Swift library to show how to connect to a remote Apache Spark Connect Server and run SQL statements to manipulate remote data.

-So far, this library project is tracking the upstream changes like the [Apache Spark](https://spark.apache.org) 4.0.0 RC7 release and [Apache Arrow](https://arrow.apache.org) project's Swift-support.
+So far, this library project is tracking the upstream changes of [Apache Arrow](https://arrow.apache.org) project's Swift-support.

 ## Resources